 While living in Sea Point in the late 1980s I developed a fascination for watching the lighthouse signal on Robben Island at night.
 My flat was on Beach Road facing Table Bay and the Atlantic Ocean.
-While looking out to sea I often thought of Nelson Mandela’s political imprisonment there for his opposition to apartheid.
+While looking out to sea, I often thought of Nelson Mandela and his imprisonment time there for political activism and apartheid opposition.

-In January 2010 I visited Robben Island as a tourist.
+In January 2010, I visited Robben Island as a tourist.
 It was a thought-provoking experience.
-The ferry ride from Victoria and Albert Waterfront was unforgettable and there was a calm and comfortable sense of camaraderie among the eclectic group of passengers of many ages, races, and nationalities.
+The ferry ride from Victoria and Alfred Waterfront was unforgettable, and there was a calm and comfortable sense of camaraderie among the eclectic group of passengers of many ages, races, and nationalities.
 Our South African guide was a former political prisoner who lived on the island for over 10 years.